maxrigout/Chess/README.md

     * SDL2main.lib
     * SDL2_ttf.lib
     * SDL2_image.lib (tbd)
+* Run `scripts/windows/generate_project.bat` from the root of the project.
 * Open the .sln file.
 * Build the project.
     * If the program crashes during execution due to missing dlls, then you'll need to copy the dlls to the root of the project.